JimmyThePro/survival-tips/README.md

 ## UX

-* **User story**

-    - A survival enthusiast will find useful information on this site about emergency situations, that can happen to anyone and anywhere.
+A survival enthusiast will find useful information on this site about emergency situations, that can happen to anyone and anywhere.
 This information is perfect so he/she will be prepared for their planned trip/journey.
 And also get useful information how to deal with them if they occure.

+* **User stories**

+    - NEW USER: I would like more information to be prepared if an emergency situation will occur.
+And I want information on what gear to use so I can deal with them if they happen.
+    - RETURNING USER: User can connect with site owner if any questions/problems.
+User can also read about a different emergency situation if they are planning on another trip to a new destination.
+This site will always update to get new content, and the user will get a message in their email when update is live.

 * **Site goal**

     - The goal of the site is to capture "strong leads" in the survival nich.
 With strong leads I mean that they need to commit through the page with 2 link-clicks, before they can fill in the "form", to get tips and ideas of emergency survival gear to buy before their planned trip.

+* **Business owner**

+    - I want to have as much information as possible to my users, and provide them with correct gear/equipment, so they are prepared for the worse.
+This can save alot of lives.
+    - I also want to build a good relationship with my users, so I have thier trust to visit me again for more information etc.

+* **Wireframes**

+    - I used this page to get an "idea" how I wanted this site to look like - https://avada.theme-fusion.com/photography/

 ## Testing